connoryates/Alchemy-DataNews/README.md

 ```

 Will start the search beginning two days in the past from the current day and end on the current day.
 You don't have to specify an
-amount before of a unit of time though, you can specify specifid dates as well.
+amount before of a unit of time though, you can specify dates as well.

 ```keywords``` - indicates what keywords you want to match in your searches.
 Takes a HashRef, ArrayRef of HashRefs, or a string.